kangelamw/LLM-Project-DS/README.md

 Pre-trained Model 01 &rarr; [TheBloke/Mistral-7B-Instruct-v0.1-GGUF](https://huggingface.co/mistralai/Mistral-7B-v0.1)
 - For text generation of constructive feedback to finetune phi-2 with.
+- Used for inference only.

 Pre-trained Model 02 &rarr; [Microsoft/phi-2](https://huggingface.co/microsoft/phi-2)
 - Finetune to generate constructive feedback on YELP reviews + emotions.
+- Used for inference as a base model
+- Used for fine-tuning
+- Used for inference as a fine-tuned model

 ## Performance Metrics: BLEURT, BERTScore and METEOR
 - **BLEURT:** best for capturing meaning